 Wash Care: Dry Wash

-Blouse: Su, the model is wearing a blouse Black and Grey Alat Palat
+Blouse: Su, the model is wearing size S of blouse called Black and Grey Alat Palat

 Disclaimer: The pictures are clicked in daylight.
 Color may vary slightly from the image due to the screen brightness.